-Over the past 29 years Richard has worked within ICI and AkzoNobel with responsibilities covering topics such as management of environmental liabilities, site closures, acquisition and divestment due diligence.
+For over 30 years Richard worked within ICI and AkzoNobel with responsibilities covering topics such as management of environmental liabilities, site closures, acquisition and divestment due diligence.
 He has gained broad experience in contaminated land assessment and liability management; covering an extensive range of sites and contaminants.
 Richard has spent a significant time working on difficult DNAPL sites, including probably the largest assessment of vapour intrusion in the UK.
 For AkzoNobel Richard worked on contaminated sites in over 40 countries; here he was responsible for delivering robust assessment of the business risk and where needed sustainable, innovative and cost effective solutions.